hkucsplearn/peer-learning/README.md

 # Deploy update to server

 ```
-(ssh to server)
+(ssh to server and cd to local repository)
-(copy deploy/deployUpdates.sh from repository to working directory if not yet)
-sudo bash ./deployUpdates.sh
+sudo bash ./deploy/deployUpdates.sh
 ```

 # Set up reverse proxy and certbot for https access